esoteric-programmer/elvm/README.md

     $ HELL=1 make hell

 to run them.
 Note you may need to adjust tools/runhell.sh.
+See also the section about Malbolge Unshackled.

+### Malbolge Unshackled

+This backend was contributed by [@esoteric-programmer](https://github.com/esoteric-programmer/).
+It won't be tested by default because Malbolge Unshackled is extremely slow.
+Use

+    $ MU=1 make mu

+to run them.

 This backend does not support all 8-bit characters on I/O, because I/O of Malbolge Unshackled uses Unicode codepoints instead of single bytes in getc/putc calls.